 Senior Pastor George W. Raduano was installed on April 27, 1997.
 Under his leadership, Trinity experienced a renewed vision and growth, both physically and spiritually.
 On May 26, 2009, the church celebrated the retirement of its sanctuary mortgage.
 His ministry has emphasized a contemporary approach to church ministry through the creative use of video and drama.
 People view him as a man of integrity and humility, who projects a genuine empathy for the church and for those far from Christ.

 2010 marked the beginning of the 20/20 Vision.
 One of the strategic initiatives born out of this vision was the launch into multi-site campuses.
 2011 brought the launch of three new campuses: Echo Community Church (Perry Hall), La Iglesia Hispana de Trinidad (Spanish language) and Emanuel Fellowship (Chinese language).
 The addition of these campuses has enlarged the capacity of TrinityLife, while sharpening the focus of the vision: TrinityLife – one church, many expressions, serving Baltimore together!

 In 2023 Trinity will Celebrate 100 years of ministry to Baltimore.
 While we honor our rich heritage, we reach toward tomorrow in anticipation of what God wants to accomplish through TrinityLife.
 You can be a part of this vision.
 We welcome you!
-Each year kicks of with a new theme shared during VISION SUNDAY.
+Each year kicks-off with a new theme shared during VISION SUNDAY.
 The 2023 RIGHT NOW COUNTS FOREVER theme alongside, our initiatives, and beliefs drives our congregation to reach and serve Baltimore and our world.